vxern/romanian/Poems/Mihai Eminescu/Afară-i toamnă/english.md

 But even better would be, when the outside is sleety,\
 To remain dreaming of fire, dozing off into sleep.

-Besides, this way I look out from my train of thought,\
+Besides, this way I look out from my stool on thoughts,\
 I dream of the fairy tale of Old Dokia,\
 Around me the fog grows step by step;